nguyentran0212/iegems-website/_posts/2024-05-26-review-AFUL-Explorer.md

     image: "/assets/images/Symphonium-Crimson/Crimson_summary.jpg"
 ---

 If you have ever talked about IEMs with me, you would likely notice two points: (1) I have a soft spot for the IEM manufacturer AFUL, and (2) I constantly refresh the news to wait for the release of the mythical AFUL flagship IEM - Cantor.
 So, needless to say, I was a bit disappointed when latest release from AFUL was not Cantor, but a 3-driver hybrid IEM named Explorer.
-Is it a distraction when the Cantor is getting ready for the limelight, or it is another tour de force like the Magic One released last year?
+Is it a distraction when the Cantor is getting ready for the limelight or another tour de force like the Magic One last year?
 Let's read on to find out, my friends.

 Forewords
 ===